quinn-collins/qcli/README.md

   -r, --aws-region STRING             The region AWS commands will operate within. (default: us-east-1)
 ```

+Environment variables:
-Environment variables can be specified by prefixing a flag with `QCLI_` and replacing hyphens with underscords, e.g. `--aws-target-profile` is set via `QCLI_AWS_TARGET_PROFILE`.
+Can be specified by prefixing a flag with `QCLI_` and replacing hyphens with underscores, e.g. `--aws-target-profile` is set via `QCLI_AWS_TARGET_PROFILE`.

+Configuration file:
-The config file is expected to be found at `$HOME/.config/qcli/config.yaml`.
+Expected to be found at `$HOME/.config/qcli/config.yaml`.
 Items in the configuration file can be specified using the flags minus the `--` prefix, e.g. `--aws-target-profile` is set via `aws-target-profile: my-named-profile`

+## AWS Integration

+Currently supports authentication to AWS accounts and Localstack using the [configuration and credentials](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-format) files.

+## Datadog Integration
+## Github Integration
+## Slack Integration
+## Sonar Integration